nl-design-system/index/README.md

 This project is free and open-source software licensed under the [European Union Public License (EUPL) v1.2](LICENSE.md).
 Documentation is licensed as [Creative Commons Zero 1.0 Universal (`CC0-1.0`)](https://creativecommons.org/publicdomain/zero/1.0/legalcode)

 For information about proprietary assets in this repository, please carefully read the [NOTICE file](NOTICE.md).

+## Development

+### Build locally

+The `pnpm run build` script requires a `GH_ISSUES_TOKEN` enviroment variable.
+To run it locally take the following steps:

+1. Create a `.env` file
+2. Create a Personal access token in GitHub
+3. Go to GitHub `settings` -> `Developer Settings` -> `Personal access tokens` -> `Fine-grained tokens`
+4. Generate new token with
+   - Token name: `Local GH_ISSUES_TOKEN`
+   - expiration: choose end date of your contract
+   - Resource owner: `NL Design System`
+   - Repository access: `Only select repositories` and select `nl-design-system/backlog`
+   - Repository permissions: `Issues: Read-only`
+   - Organisation permissions: `Projects: Read-only`
+   - Copy token
+5. In the `.env` file add `export GITHUB_ISSUES_TOKEN="<paste your token>"`

+**Note**: This is an access token!
+It should only be saved locally and never be committed to GitHub or shared with anyone else.

+Now you can run `source .env; pnpm run build` locally.